eBah Humbug.

 But fake greetings that transmit fake emotions?
 At best they get a passing nod or chuckle.
 Mostly they are invisible.
 But for some thoughtful receiver these soulless mailers further amplify the nihilistic emptiness that can be so painfully prevalent in both today’s digital society and the holiday season.
 After all, these are the days when our expectations of Christmas past can easily outpace the reality of our lives and our relationships.

-So before you hit “send” on that CRM-approved generic mailer why not think twice?
+So before you hit “send” on that CRM-approved mailer why not think twice?
 Instead of sparing every expense and doing the simplest thing possible, this year make an effort.

 Make your outreach All About Them.